Jamie956/Jamie956.github.io/post/java.md

 }
 ```

-Every employee object now has its own id feld, but there is only one nextId feld that is shared among all instances of the class.
+Every employee object now has its own id field, but there is only one nextId field that is shared among all instances of the class.
 Let’s put it another way.
-If there are 1,000 objects of the Employee class, then there are 1,000 instance felds id, one for each object.
-But there is a single static feld nextId.
-Even if there are no employee objects, the static feld nextId is present.
+If there are 1,000 objects of the Employee class, then there are 1,000 instance fields id, one for each object.
+But there is a single static field nextId.
+Even if there are no employee objects, the static field nextId is present.
 It belongs to the class, not to any individual object.